Shield AI MQ-35 V-BAT: Brazil

 In February 2022, Brazilian company VSK Tactical ordered an undisclosed number of V-BATs for security and monitoring roles.

+Greece

+Four V-BAT aircraft entered service with the Hellenic Armed Forces in May 2025.
+In June 2026, the Greek parliament approved a €71 million program for ten additional V-BAT systems comprising 20 aircraft, with six systems intended for the Hellenic Army and four for the Hellenic Navy.
+The acquisition is planned through the NATO Support and Procurement Agency.

 India

 In November 2024, Shield AI agreed a joint venture with JSW Defense and Aerospace to make and test V-BAT drones in India.
 Under the deal, JSW is to invest $65 million within the year and a total of $90 million over two years to license technology, establish a "global compliance programme", build a factory, and train personnel.
+The construction of production facility at Maheshwaram near Hyderabad began in December 2025.

-In July 2025, the Indian Ministry of Defence was in talks with Shield AI to buy V-BAT drones for the Indian Air Force.
+In July 2025, the Indian Ministry of Defence was in talks with Shield AI to buy V-BAT drones for the Indian Armed Forces.
 The initial contract will be worth $35 million, which is the upper limit for an emergency procurement contract.
+As reported by the firm Shield AI on 28 January 2026, the Indian Army has procured the V-BAT drone as well as the license Hivemind autonomy software under an emergency procurement.

 Japan

 In January 2025, the V-BAT was selected to operate from warships operated by the Japan Maritime Self-Defense Force.

 Netherlands

 In July 2025, the Dutch Ministry of Defence bought an initial twelve V-BAT unmanned aircraft systems to improve maritime ISR operations for the Royal Netherlands Navy and Marine Corps.